iottly/iottly-console/README.md

 See the License for the specific language governing permissions and limitations under the License.

+# iottly-console
+The *iottly-console* repo hosts the html and js files for the iottly console frontend:
+- files are served by the [iottly-core](https://github.com/iottly/iottly-core) service;
+- it connects to the [iottly-core](https://github.com/iottly/iottly-core) service via websockets to receives messages in real-time.

 # Setup instructions

 Please refer to [Iottly docker](https://github.com/iottly/iottly-docker) for prerequisites and full Iottly setup.